bachya/simplisafe-python/docs/usage.md

    two-factor authentication request.
 Depending on your account settings, this will arrive as either (1) an SMS text message or (2) an email.
 Follow the provided instructions regardless of which form you receive.
-Once you complete the verification, return to the browser and open its Dev Tools.
-Look for an error (in either the Console or Network tabs) that contains a URL starting with `com.simplisafe.mobile`:
+Once you complete the verification, return to the browser and open its Dev Tools window.
+Look for an error (in either the Console or Network tab) that contains a URL starting with `com.simplisafe.mobile`:
 ```
 com.simplisafe.mobile://auth.simplisafe.com/ios/com.simplisafe.mobile/callback?code=<CODE>